 The University of Maine System is committed to providing a positive education and work environment for all students and staff.
 Sexual harassment, regardless of intention, undermines the quality of this climate and is against the law.
 The University has a legal and ethical responsibility to ensure that all students and employees can learn and work in an environment free of sexual harassment.
 Sexual harassment of either employees or students is a violation of federal and state laws.
 It is the policy of the University of Maine System that no member of the University System community sexually harass another.
 In accordance with its policy of complying with non-discrimination laws, the University System will regard freedom from sexual harassment as an individual employee and student right which will be safeguarded.
 Any employee or student will be subject to disciplinary action for violation of this policy.
-More detailed information about university policy regarding harassment can be found on the graduate school website
+More detailed information about university policy regarding harassment can be found on the graduate school website.

-STUDENT SERVICE TO THE PROGRAM AND THE FIELD OF CLINICAL PSYCHOLOGY

-Professional service is critical to student training and program functioning.
-In fact, it is one of the major training areas assessed in the annual student evaluations.
-There are varied ways for students to provide service to the program, department, and wider university community.
+STUDENT SERVICE TO THE PROGRAM AND THE FIELD OF CLINICAL PSYCHOLOGY students to provide service to the program, department, and wider university community.
 Some examples include assisting mentors with manuscript reviews for journals, serving on committees at the university level or for professional organizations, getting involved in the Graduate Student Government, guest lecturing, mentoring an undergraduate research project, and getting involved in a professional organization.